San Francisco Planning Department's Property Information Map provides a single access point for a variety of useful

 |Overhead and oblique (views from the north, south, east and west) are included, as are historical photographs back to 2002. |

-- Planning Applications, 'other permits', planning complaints, Historic Resource Evaluation Responses, zoning letters, addresses, parcels, building permits, preservation, appeals, City Property data, Zoning Districts, Height & Bulk Districts, Special Use Districts and Special Sign Districts and all other zoning data are updated every night.
+- Planning applications, 'Other Permits', planning complaints, historic resource evaluation responses, historic resource assessments, zoning letters, addresses, parcels, building permits, preservation, appeals, City property data, zoning districts, height & bulk districts, special use districts and special sign districts and all other zoning data are updated every night.

-- The Assessor's Report is updated every night.
-Typically, there is a freeze on the Assessor data updates starting mid June each year, and lasting several weeks, while the Office of the Assessor-Recorder and the Controller's Office work to publish and certify the tax roll for the next financial year.
+- The Assessor's Report is also updated every night.
+Typically, there is a freeze on the Assessor data updates starting mid-June each year, and lasting several weeks, while the Office of the Assessor-Recorder and the Controller's Office work to publish and certify the tax roll for the next fiscal year.

-- Schools data are updated irregularly, generally once every year or 2.
-The last update was December 2015.
+- Schools data are updated irregularly, generally once every 3-4 few years.
+The last update was spring 2019.

-- The Assessor Block Maps are updated annually.
-Last update: October 2017.
+- The Assessor Block Maps are updated as they change.

 - Sanborn maps date to the mid-1990's and are no longer updated, they should be used for historical context only.